FlexMeasures/flexmeasures/documentation/tut/installation.rst

 Install an LP solver
 ^^^^^^^^^^^^^^^^^^^^

 For planning balancing actions, the FlexMeasures platform uses a linear program solver.
-Currently that is the Cbc or HiGHS solvers.
+Currently that is the CBC or HiGHS solvers.
 See :ref:`solver-config` if you want to change to a different solver.

 CBC
 *****

-Installing Cbc can be done on Unix via:
+Installing CBC can be done on Unix via:

 .. code-block:: bash